 Liposuction achieves its results by removing the fatty tissue in targeted areas of your choosing.
-Sometimes, Liposuction may be the only way to get rid your problem areas, without having to lose so much weight that you look emaciated everywhere else.
-If you need targeted fat removal, Liposuction may the appropriate procedure for you.
+Sometimes, Liposuction may be the only way to get rid of your problem areas, without having to lose so much weight that you look emaciated everywhere else.
+If you need targeted fat removal, Liposuction may be the appropriate procedure for you.

 Who is a candidate for Liposuction?

 If you have areas of unwanted fat that persist despite plenty of diet and exercise, you may be a candidate for Liposuction.
 Candidates for Lipoplasty ideally are not obese, but have well defined areas of fat accumulation.
-Patient should have a BMI (body mass index) that is below 35, and ideally less than 30.
+Patients should have a BMI (body mass index) that is below 35, and ideally less than 30.
 As BMI increases, the result tends to be less optimal, and the risks of complications tend to increase.

 One important consideration is the condition of your skin; patients with poor skin elasticity, stretch marks, or scars, may not be optimal candidates for the procedure.
 The procedure is performed in young or older patients alike.
-Dr. Tong will examine you, and advise you on whether you are a good candidate for a particular area.
+Dr. Tong will examine you, and advise you on whether you are a good candidate for a particular area.1

 Important Considerations about Liposuction